If you don’t use a payment provider and you want to accept credit card payments from your customers, you’ll need a merchant account.

 1. Organize the necessary documents

 You will need to provide your business information, the name of your company, contact details, the amount of time you have been in business, bank account details, and financial statements.

-PRO TIP: If you are already using a credit card processing tool, make sure to share this information with your merchant account provider to ensure fast approval.
+💡 Tip: If you are already using a credit card processing tool, share this information with your merchant account provider to ensure fast approval.

 2. Apply for a merchant account